AlexFilipin/ConditionalAccess/Backlog.md

 * Should we add automation for app protection policy creation?
 * Should we add automation for enabling the combined MFA registration?
 * Should we add automation to add group memebers to the exclusion group?
 * Should we add automation for adding applications to policy in a targeted architecture?
+Add apps based on group membership, app in group

 New polcies for the policy repository
 * VM Sign-In in in WHfB cert trust org (Issue anyways)